REQUEST FOR PROPOSALS:

 DESIRED COMPETENCIES, SKILLS AND EXPERIENCE

-• A team that comprises experts with advanced degrees in Engineering, Petroleum Engineering, Project Management, Geology, Geochemistry, Geoscience, Geophysics, or a related field
+- A team that comprises experts with advanced degrees in Finance, Business Administration, Project Management, Geology, Geochemistry, Geoscience, Geophysics, or a related field

-• Minimum of eight (8) years of professional experience in geothermal project development, business management, strategic planning, organizational change management, drilling engineering or related fields
+- Minimum of eight (8) years of professional experience in geothermal project development, business management, strategic planning, organizational change management, or related fields

-• Ability to travel for this assignment internationally
+- Ability to travel for this assignment internationally and to conduct remote desk reviews

 EVALUATION CRITERIA AND CONTRACT MANAGEMENT/OVERSIGHT